equinor/radix-public-site/public-site/docs/src/guides/configure-an-app/index.md

 ## The `radixconfig.yaml` file

-In the root of our repository we need a [`radixconfig.yaml`](../../references/reference-radix-config/) file: this is the Radix configuration, which specifies how our application is built and deployed.
+Radix configuration file [`radixconfig.yaml`](../../references/reference-radix-config/) by default is in the root of the repository, if it is not altered on create or configure application pages.
+This file specifies how the application is built and deployed.

 > Radix only reads `radixconfig.yaml` from the branch we set as the `Config Branch` in the application registration form.
 If the file is changed in other branches, those changes will be ignored.
 The `Config Branch` must be mapped to an environment in `radixconfig.yaml`